ariebovenberg/snug/README.rst

           def load(self, response):
               return response.status_code == 204

-   Or, if you're comfortable with high-order functions and decorators, make use of `gentools <http://gentools.readthedocs.io/>`_ to modify query ``yield``, ``send``, and ``return`` values:
+   Alternatively, if you're comfortable with high-order functions and decorators, make use of `gentools <http://gentools.readthedocs.io/>`_ to modify query ``yield``, ``send``, and ``return`` values: